CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 4) Petroleum distillates are solvents derived from crude oil that make the wax easier to spread and to clean the paint, particularly suitable for those car owners who have to do all of this work themselves.

-Many auto enthusiasts recommend first using an automotive paint cleaner, followed by an automotive paint sealant, and then several coats of a high quality wax.
-This will provide a longer lasting, higher level of protection and the maximum level of shine.
+Many auto enthusiasts recommend first using an automotive paint cleaner, followed by an automotive paint sealant, and then several coats of high-quality wax.
+This will provide a longer-lasting, higher level of protection and the maximum level of shine.
 Only use products intended for automotive applications and do not apply them to glass, plastic, rubber, or vinyl surfaces.

-If you need help taking care of your car, come to our repair shops in Hamilton.
+If you need help taking care of your car, come to our repair shop in Hamilton.
 We are expecting you!

 Related posts: